lekoala/silverstripe-encrypt/README.md

 # Handling encrypted files

 This module automatically adds `EncryptedDBFile` extension to your files.

-This will add an `Encrypted` field in your table that tracks encryption status
+This is done in an extension of the base File class in order to avoid adding one more table in order to add an `Encrypted` field in your table that tracks encryption status

-Please note that files are not encrypted by default, you need to call
+Please note that files are not encrypted by default, you need to call `encryptFileIfNeeded` after your uploads.

 ```php
 $myFile->encryptFileIfNeeded();
 ```

-After your uploads, for example.
+Or use the `EncryptedFile` class.

 Even if your files are encrypted, they should not be available in your public folder.